OtherRealms/Shot-Manager-Guide/index.rst

 Found in first shot creation popup and Settings tab.

 This mode enables settings; Switch to Primary Layer, Generate Primary Layers and Unsaved View Layers Default to 'Primary Layer'.
-The workflow is designed for users who wish to create unique View Layers with each shot, so as to have different collection visible.
-This workflow is most commonly used in product rendering and visualisation.
+The workflow is designed for users who wish to create unique View Layers for each shot and to have different collections visible.
+This workflow is most commonly used in product rendering and visualization.
 The newly created view layer will be set as the layer's Primary layer.
 The primary layer in combination with the other settings mentioned, will become the active View Layer and default as renderable when the shot is selected.
-It is therefore not neccessary to alter the View Layer save/render states for the shot.
+It is therefore not necessary to alter the View Layer save/render states for the shot.